nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/docs/output.md

 # {{ cookiecutter.name }}: Output

-> _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._

 ## Introduction

 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.